top of page

 Disposition: Very fast when it comes to eating, but generally calm.

 Eating habits: Excellent take downs, voracious eater.
-However, may be in pre-molt.

 Misc: Beautiful adult female coloration